calendreco/mapbox-gl-native/docs/DEVELOP_IOS_OSX.md

-# Developing for iOS on OSX
+# Developing for iOS on OS X

 This process gives you a native iOS app for testing changes to mapbox-gl-native on a simulator or device.
 Normal, production use of the library is via a precompiled binary linked into the app target.